TikhonJelvis/RL-book/chapter2/chapter2.md

 ## Formal Definitions for Markov Processes

-Here we will consider Discrete-Time Markov Processes, where time moves forward in discrete time steps $t=0, 1, 2, \ldots$.
-This book will also consider a few cases of continuous-time Markov Processes, where time is a continuous variable (this leads to stochastic calculus, which is the foundation of some of the ground-breaking work in Mathematical Finance).
-However, for now, we will formally define Discrete-Time Markov Processes as they are fairly common and also much easier to develop intuition for.
+Our formal definitions in this book will be restricted to Discrete-Time Markov Processes, where time moves forward in discrete time steps $t=0, 1, 2, \ldots$.
+Also for ease of exposition, our formal definitions in this book will be restricted to state spaces that are [countale](https://en.wikipedia.org/wiki/Countable_set).
+A countable set can be either a finite set or an infinite set of the same cardinality as the set of natural numbers (uncountable sets are those with cardinality larger than the set of natural numbers, eg: the set of real numbers).
+This book will cover examples of continuous-time Markov Processes, where time is a continuous variable (this leads to stochastic calculus, which is the foundation of some of the ground-breaking work in Mathematical Finance).
+This book will also cover examples of state spaces that are uncountable.
+However, for ease of exposition, our definitions and development of the theory in this book will be restricted to discrete-time and countable state spaces.
+The definitions and theory can be analogously extended to continuous-time or to uncountable state spaces (we request you to self-adjust the definitions and theory accordingly when you encounter continuous-time or uncountable spaces in this book).

-### Discrete-Time Markov Processes

 \begin{definition}
-A {\em Discrete-Time Markov Process} consists of:
+A {\em Markov Process} consists of:
 \begin{itemize}
 \item A countable set of states $\mathcal{S}$
  \item A time-indexed sequence of random states $S_t$ for each time $t=0, 1, 2, \ldots$, with each $S_t \in \mathcal{S}$